 With London being a global centre of international dispute resolution, and since many of the world’s commercial contracts specify the London Commercial Court as the arbiter of such conflicts, our lawyers have a wealth of experience of conducting disputes in that arena.

-Aviation insurance: Instructed by European insurers under an aviation, hull and liability insurance policy subject to English law, to act for the insured following an aviation accident in a Caribbean jurisdiction and to pursue a subrogated claim in the overseas Courts against an airport authority and a refuelling contractor.
+Aviation insurance: Acting for European insurers under an aviation, hull and liability insurance policy subject to English law, to act for the insured following an aviation accident in a Caribbean jurisdiction and to pursue a subrogated claim in the overseas Courts against an airport authority and a refuelling contractor.

-International arbitration – manufacturing: ICC arbitration arising from a technology transfer and factory construction contract based in Asia and between Asian and European parties, with a London seat.
+International arbitration – manufacturing: Acting in an ICC arbitration arising from a technology transfer and factory construction contract based in Asia between Asian and European parties, with a London seat.

-International arbitration – trade: ICC arbitration concerning failure to supply a cargo from South America to the USA under an English law contract.
+International arbitration – trade: Acting in an ICC arbitration concerning a failure to supply cargo from South America to the USA under an English law contract.

 International investments – property: Recovering compensation from commercial property developers in the MENA region when the construction projects were abandoned in the financial crisis of the late 2000s (Commercial Court).